fuelbank/ConExternalService/cloudRisk_tmp/README.md

 # Welcome
+add to readme

+Step1_addrisk
+  Add Supplier to Risks entity
+  supplier    : Association to Suppliers;
+    //This managed association adds a property supplier_ID to the Risks entity under the hood, so that the key and the ID field of the supplier can be stored.

+   new csv file for risks with supplier_id

+Step2_servicejs  for expand
+     code for expand url

+Step3_annotations
+    step1 risks were added to entity but not to annotations/UI.
+Now its added so we see in UI UI for list
+	UI for object page
+	annotate friendly name for isblocked field
+	 note how instead of supplier id ..everywhere supplier name is displayed. even in list and object
+step4_valuehelp
+   valeushelp added to supplier field
+    note how instead of supplier id ..everywhere supplier name is displayed. even in list and object

 Welcome to this tutorial for application development on SAP Business Technology Platform (SAP BTP).
 We provide information and examples on how to develop and deploy an application based on [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap/) on SAP BTP using different tools and services step by step.